Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 <a name="dg"></a>
 # 3 Data Gathering and Prepration
-The data, about land area, population, real estate, and income, are used and prepared for the furthur analysi.
+The data, about land area, population, real estate, and income, are used and prepared for the furthur analysis.

 <a name="ld"></a>